Parisian Hot Chocolate Recipe: Le Chocolat Chaud

-When the winter chill comes to Paris, one of the great pleasures is sipping a cup of rich hot chocolate, chocolat chaud, in a cozy café.
+When the winter chill comes to Paris, one of the great pleasures is sipping a cup of rich hot chocolate, known as chocolat chaud, in a cozy café.
 But no matter where you live, you can easily make and enjoy the chocolatey taste of this Parisian specialty at home.

-Contrary to popular belief, Parisian hot chocolate is often made with milk rather than cream, and get its luxurious richness from top-quality chocolate.
-This cup of chocolat chaud is deeply flavorful, but not over-the-top rich…so there’s no need to feel guilty indulging in a warm cup whenever, and wherever, you feel the need.
+Contrary to popular belief, Parisian hot chocolate is usually made with milk rather than cream, and get its luxurious richness from top-quality chocolate.
+This cup of hot chocolate is deeply flavorful, but not over-the-top rich…so there’s no need to feel guilty indulging in a warm cup whenever, and wherever, you feel the need.